 At this point, Materialise brought metal AM into our manufacturing portfolio to not only provide the printing service to our customers but to also use our AM expertise to further improve the technology.

-“We offer a service that assists customers during each step of Metal 3D Printing.
+“We offer a service that assists customers during each step of Metal 3D printing.
 Our teams are all extremely knowledgeable about how best to use the technology and ensure that our customers get the most out of it. ”

 — Ingo Uckelmann, Technical Manager of metal 3D printing, Materialise

 The appeal of metal 3D printing was clear.
-Just like for plastics, companies had to opportunity to receive parts faster than ever before, but now with such robust materials.
+Just like for plastics, companies had the opportunity to receive parts faster than ever before, but now with such robust materials.
 3D printing doesn’t require the time-consuming creation of molds or production lines like traditional technologies — with a digital file in hand, almost any design can be printed within approximately ten working days.
-However, we recognized that more often than not, the orders we received didn’t benefit from all of the technology’s advantages.
-With our know-how and design expertise, there was untapped potential that we could help our customers achieve — design freedom, cost reductions, and risk mitigation, for example.
+However, we recognized that, more often than not, the orders we received didn’t benefit from all of the technology’s advantages.
+With our know-how and design expertise, there was untapped potential that we could help our customers reach — design freedom, cost reductions, and risk mitigation, for example.

 So, with metal 3D printing in our portfolio, we placed a focus on helping our customers leverage all of its benefits.
 And today, we continue to innovate to drive the technology and our metal services forward.
 Our team is working to see that metal 3D printing is not just a quicker alternative to manufacturing metals, but the preferred method.

 The one-stop-shop for metal 3D printing